United States v. Cruikshank: Majority opinion

 The Court also ruled that the Due Process and Equal Protection Clauses applied only to state action, and not to actions of individuals: "The fourteenth amendment prohibits a State from depriving any person of life, liberty, or property, without due process of law; but this adds nothing to the rights of one citizen as against another."

-Dissenting/concurring opinion
+Dissenting opinion

-Justice Clifford agreed with the other Justices to rescind the indictments but for entirely different reasons: he opined that section five of the 14th Amendment invested the federal government with the power to legislate the actions of individuals who restrict the constitutional rights of others, but he found that the indictments were worded too vaguely to allow the defendants to prepare an effective defense.
+Justice Clifford agreed with the other Justices to rescind the indictments but for entirely different reasons: he opined that section five of the 14th Amendment vested the federal government with the power to legislate the actions of individuals who restrict the constitutional rights of others, but he found that the indictments were worded too vaguely to allow the defendants to prepare an effective defense.

 Aftermath

 African Americans in the South were left to the mercy of increasingly hostile state governments dominated by white Democratic legislatures; neither the legislatures, law enforcement, nor the courts worked to protect freedmen.
 As white Democrats regained power in the late 1870s, they struggled to suppress black Republican voting through intimidation and fraud at the polls.
 Paramilitary groups such as the Red Shirts acted on behalf of the Democrats to suppress black voting.
 In addition, from 1890 to 1908, 10 of the 11 former Confederate states passed disfranchising constitutions or amendments, with provisions for poll taxes, residency requirements, literacy tests, and grandfather clauses that effectively disfranchised most black voters and many poor white people.
 The disfranchisement also meant that black people could not serve on juries or hold any political office, which were restricted to voters; those who could not vote were excluded from the political system.

 The Cruikshank ruling allowed groups such as the Ku Klux Klan to flourish and continue to use paramilitary force to suppress black voting.
 As white Democrats dominated the Southern legislatures, they ignored the violence and refused to allow African Americans any right to bear arms.

 As constitutional commentator Leonard Levy later wrote in 1987, "Cruikshank paralyzed the federal government's attempt to protect black citizens by punishing violators of their Civil Rights and, in effect, shaped the Constitution to the advantage of the Ku Klux Klan".
 In 1966, (United States v.
 Price; United States v.
 Guest) the Court vitiated Cruikshank.

 All five Justices of the majority had been appointed by Republicans (three by Lincoln, two by Grant).
 The lone Democratic appointee Nathan Clifford dissented.